zalando/riptide/riptide-failsafe/README.md

 ### Custom executor

-The `withExecutor` method allows to specify custom `ExecutorService`, it will be used to perform asynchronous executions and listen for callbacks:
+The `withExecutor` method allows to specify a custom `ExecutorService` being used to perform asynchronous executions and listen for callbacks:

 ```java
 Http.builder().requestFactory(new HttpComponentsClientHttpRequestFactory())